Department website: https://snfagora.jhu.edu/project/center-for-economy-and-society/

 Writing Intensive

 The second semester of a two-semester readings course required for all students who have been admitted to the Moral and Political Economy major.
-The course will provide an intensive introduction to major writings on economic life since the late eighteenth century, with a focus on debates provoked by the rise of capitalism.
-In the first semester readings will focus on liberal theories of the market economy, from Adam Smith through Milton Friedman; and on dialectical theories of economic development, ranging from Hegel and Marx through Nancy Fraser and Stuart Hall.
+The course provides an intensive introduction to major writings on economic life since the late eighteenth century, with a focus on debates provoked by the growth and development of capitalism.
+This semester will explore themes including the effects of the market economy on communal and religious life, the economic and political implications of rational choice theory, and the relationship between capitalism and colonialism.
+In the concluding weeks we will focus on major economic challenges and opportunities for the twenty-first century.
 The class will meet for a group lecture and discussion on Tuesdays, and then in smaller tutorial groups focused on close readings on Thursdays.

 We examine how capitalism has unfolded as a system over the past century around the world, with the goal of understanding whether there are realistic alternatives to our current social order.
 We ask what communism was, and why people fear it; why there is more poverty and inequality in the U.S. than other developed countries; how some developing countries have managed to become rich; and the recent rise of “neoliberalism.”